Low-Energy Calibration of SuperCDMS HVeV Cryogenic Silicon Calorimeters Using Compton Steps: Simulations

 \section{Simulations}

 The detector calibration with Compton steps was performed by comparing the experimental data with simulations.
-We simulated the spectra of energy depositions in the silicon detectors using Geant4 (v10.07.p04)~\cite{GEANT4:2002zbu}, employing the Monash physics library to model Compton scattering~\cite{f8bba843a6e44af48b77e2489f067559,PhysRev.33.643}.
-The Monash library is based on the Relativistic Impulse Approximation~\cite{PhysRevA.2.415,PhysRevB.12.3136}, which has been shown to deviate from experimental data at energies below 500~eV~\cite{norcini2022precision}.
+The energy depositions in the silicon detectors by 661.7 keV gamma rays emitted from the $^{137}$Cs source were simulated using \textsc{Geant4} (v10.07.p04)~\cite{GEANT4:2002zbu}, modeling the full experimental setup, including detector housings, the dilution refrigerator, and shielding layers.
+The Monash physics library was used to model Compton scattering~\cite{f8bba843a6e44af48b77e2489f067559,PhysRev.33.643}.
+We note that the Monash library uses the Relativistic Impulse Approximation~\cite{PhysRevA.2.415,PhysRevB.12.3136}, which has been shown to deviate from experimental data at energies below 500~eV~\cite{norcini2022precision}.
 The Geant4 simulation predicts that, in the 50 eV to 2 keV energy range, Compton scattering from the external calibration source was the primary contributor to energy depositions in the detectors.
 At energies below 500~eV, the spectrum of energy depositions from the Geant4 simulation was replaced with \textit{ab initio} calculations of the Compton differential cross section using \textsc{FEFF} (v10)~\cite{kas2021advanced,REHR2009548,RevModPhys.72.621,feff4,feff5}.
 The \textsc{FEFF} package computes electronic excitation probabilities for an atom within a cluster, which can be used to calculate the Compton differential cross section~\cite{norcini2022precision}.

 The detectors were positioned close to each other inside the housing, with no passive material in between.
 The spectra of energy deposition from the Geant4 simulation were compared between detectors using the Kolmogorov–Smirnov (KS) test~\cite{16e7f618-c06b-3d10-8705-1086b218d827}, and were found to be consistent with $p$-values greater than 10\%.
 The average of the Geant4 spectra across detectors, as shown in Fig.~\ref{fig:geant4_high_energy}, was used to model the data above 500 eV for all detectors.